Spoken word poet, writer and college student Connie Martinez reflects on her experience giving a TEDx Talk.

 Here I was, a couple months ago, looking up to my favorite poet Sarah Kay saying “I want to do that” and then I continued this cycle of also lighting a spark into these young girls.
 A spark that will help them go after something they want but also inspire someone else.

 One thing that still resonates with me to this day is something that one of my speaker coaches, Kamille Soler, had told me when I first met her.
 Sitting in a coffee shop I had asked her “why me?”
 Because I was still positive at that this was all a joke and Ashton Kutcher was making a comeback and I was waiting for that ah-ha moment in which I realize I was being Punk’d.
 But she told me that during the reviewing of the video submissions for the application, that she just knew.
 All the people in that room reviewing the videos just knew “I was the one” when they heard me recite Sarah Kay’s poem, If I Should Have a Daughter, which she performed in her own Ted Talk.
 Quite ironic.
+You’d think they were speaking to me like I was the work of Tim Tebow agent or the like, the praise was kind of incredible.

 After my Ted Talk, I kept asking myself “Okay, so what’s next for me?”
 It was graduation.
 Literally, just four days after my talk, I walked across the stage and then again during my summer I asked “So, what’s next?”
 It was college.
 Needless to say I’ve asked myself that a lot lately.
 The day I turned 18, and the months leading up to that day, I kept wondering “Now what?” and I’m still figuring that out.